Homeowner’s Insurance (Bad Faith)

 Was your homeowner’s claim unjustly denied?
 Do you believe your insurance company violated your rights?
 LeMaster & Ahmed PLLC is a strong advocate for Texas policyholders.
 With more than three decades of combined experience handling insurance coverage litigation, Ms. Ahmed and Ms. LeMaster are well aware of the tactics used by insurance companies.
 They will use this experience to your advantage and ensure your insurance company is held accountable.

-LeMaster & Ahmed PLLC has offices in The Woodlands and Plano, but regularly assist clients in surrounding areas such as Houston, Dallas and Galveston.
+LeMaster & Ahmed PLLC has offices in The Woodlands and Plano, but regularly assist clients throughout the greater Houston area and surrounding counties including Collin County, Montgomery County, Harris County and Dallas County.
 Call (888) 306-2119 to schedule a consultation.
 We will evaluate your situation and advise you on the best course of action.

 - What is Bad Faith?